KairavS076/Verilog-RTL-Design/README.md

 of abstraction in describing hardware — a distinction that matters in real RTL design work:

-- **Gate_Level_Modeling/** — circuits built directly from basic logic gates (AND, OR, NOT, NAND, XOR), based on Boolean expressions derived from truth tables.
+- **Gate_Level_Modeling/** — circuits built directly from basic logic gates (AND, OR, NOT, NAND, NOR, XOR), based on Boolean expressions derived from truth tables.
 This is the lowest level of abstraction, closest to the actual hardware.
 - **Dataflow_Modelling/** — circuits described using continuous assignment (`assign`)
+  statements and Verilog operators.
+- **Behavioral_Modelling/** — circuits described using procedural `always` blocks,
-  statements and Verilog operators, representing behavior at a higher level of abstraction.
+  representing behavior at a higher level of abstraction.

 Each folder contains its own README listing the projects inside it, and every individual project folder has its own README explaining the problem, the design approach taken, and